 6. Wear a hat while traveling.
-Opt for a wide-brim hat for traveling time to keep the sun rays off from your face.
-Not only will it keep the sun off from your face and head but it will also be your stylish accessory for your summer outings.
+Opt for a wide-brim hat for traveling time to keep the sun rays off your face.
+Not only will it keep the sun off your face and head but it will also be your stylish accessory for your summer outings.

 7. Go heavy on the Conditioner.
 Sun, sand, saltwater, and chlorine can wreak havoc on the hair (especially if it’s colored!), so get ready by making sure that you are deep conditioning at least once per week.
 This will help to strengthen hair, restore hydration, add moisture, enhance shine, smooth hair, prevent breakage, and cut down on frizz.